Atracsys/SlicerAstmPhantomTest/README.md

 [PLUS Toolkit](https://plustoolkit.github.io/) is a free, open-source set of software tools for Computer-Assisted Surgery, which includes a wrapper for SDK's from many manufacturers of tracking systems.
 This enables a standardization of the tracking data streaming from the tracker to the computer, thanks to an [OpenIGTLink](http://openigtlink.org) server (i.e. the **Plus Server**).

 ### Installation<a name="plusDownload"></a>
 Pre-built installers for more than twenty systems are available for Windows from the [Download page](https://plustoolkit.github.io/download.html).
 To know which installer to choose, the user may refer to the table at the bottom of that page.
-Until a new stable release is available, it is important to download from the **Latest Development Snapshot**, as it includes new features necessary for the tests.
+For Atracsys trackers, the version must 2.9.0.202205x or more recent.
+Since the 2.9 release is not stable yet, one can access it from the **Latest Development Snapshot**.
+For other trackers, the current **Latest stable release** (version 2.8) is enough.

-:warning: PLUS Toolkit offers a wrapper to a system SDK, but **may not include the actual SDK**, which needs to be installed separately on the computer.
-Moreover, there may be a version requirement (e.g, the Atracsys SDK has to be 4.5.2 or more recent).
+:warning: Beside the wrappers, PLUS Toolkit also includes the SDK for most systems.
+For Atracsys trackers though, the SDK needs to be installed separately on the computer.
+Also, the Atracsys SDK version is required to be 4.5.2 or more recent.

 To install on Linux or Mac OS, please refer to the [Developer's guide](https://plustoolkit.github.io/developersguide).